JDetmar/NLog.Extensions.AzureStorage/src/NLog.Extensions.AzureEventHub/README.md

 _correlationId_ - EventData Correlationid.
 [Layout](https://github.com/NLog/NLog/wiki/Layouts)

+_useWebSockets_ - Enable AmqpWebSockets.
+Ex. true/false (optional)

+_webSocketProxyAddress_ - Custom WebProxy address for WebSockets (optional)

+_customEndpointAddress_ - Custom endpoint address that can be used when establishing the connection (optional)

 _serviceUri_ - Alternative to ConnectionString, where Managed Identiy is applied from DefaultAzureCredential for User delegation SAS.

 _tenantIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
 Input for DefaultAzureCredential.